SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 The attribute which is monitored.

 **change_progress**
-Set of `AttributeChangeProgress` objects that can activate state changes and animation overrides when the current attribute increases or decreases.
+Set of `AttributeChangeProgress` objects that activate when the current attribute value enters their defined intervals.

 ## ability.type.Cloak